gdw6463/DCSS/README.md

 gamma: The threshold for determining when to update cluster membership during the second phase.
 Default is 0.2.
 dataset_name: The name of the dataset.
 Default is 'MNIST'.

+For example, this run sets MaxIter1 to 150.

 PyTorch implementation of DCSS: Deep Clustering with Self-supervision using Pairwise Data Similarities